uls-mad/islandora_metadata/Migration_Scripts/README.md

 After exporting the relevant media datastreams to the `import` subdirectory.

 5. Run `add_media.py`
-6. Select the batch directory.
+6. Select the batch directory using the file dialog or enter the directory path in the terminal.
 7. Monitor progress in the terminal.
 8. Processed CSV files with media filenames will be saved to the `import` subdirectory.

 ## Dependencies
 - Python 3.x
-- datetime, os, pathlib, re, shutil, sys, threading, tkinter, traceback, typing
+- datetime, os, pathlib, re, shutil, sys, queue, threading, tkinter, traceback, typing
 - numpy
 - pandas
 - edtf